 Much of the acrimonious debate on Brexit of the past few years played out on Twitter.
 But the sheer volume of Tweets on the subject, and the oft-cited ‘echo chamber’ phenomenon make it difficult to gauge what this conversation looked like.
 What kind of messages were prominent on Twitter?
 Which side of the Brexit debate was strongest?
 How did this change over time?
-How were … Continue reading Who did Twitter users blame for Brexit?
+How were Theresa May and Boris Johnson judged in their tenure as prime minister?
+Continue reading Who did Twitter users blame for Brexit?

 Meg Russell, Director of the UCL Constitution Unit and Professor of British and Comparative Politics at UCL, discusses the past, present and future of Parliament’s role in Brexit.
 This article is a chapter from the Brexit and Beyond Report published by UK in a Changing Europe.
 Continue reading Brexit and Beyond Report: Parliament